-Quality of life and ability to cope with threats and challenges are increased by science.
+Salient features of the contemporary world: interconnectedness, globalization and rapid changes are science generated.
+Quality of life and ability to cope with threats and challenges are also increased by science.
 "To the Age of reason we owe our prosperity, .. but also emancipation of slaves and women, the view that we are all at root the same."
-(Lee Smolin, New Scientist, July 2008).

-1970-now: over 70% of the public considers scientific research to be beneficial,

-Public trusts scientists and physicians more than most other professions: 40% of business leaders and 61% of political leaders considered dishonest.
+(Lee Smolin, Negotiating diversity, in New Scientist, July 2008).
+Many studies show that during the last three decades over 70% of the public considers scientific research to be beneficial, less than 15% considers it to be harmful.
+Similarly, public trusts scientists and physicians more than most other professions: public considers 40% of business leaders to be dishonest as well as 61% of political leaders.

 Nevertheless, there is rampant pseudoscience, fundamentalism and superstition.

-New Scientist special issue of October 8, 2005: "After two centuries of the ascendancy, the Enlightment project is under threat....Religious movements are sweeping the globe preaching unreason, intolerance and dogma, and challenging the idea that rational, secular inquiry is the best way to understand the world "
+In the New Scientist special issue of October 8, 2005 it is emphasized "After two centuries of the ascendancy, the Enlightment project is under threat....Religious movements are sweeping the globe preaching unreason, intolerance and dogma, and challenging the idea that rational, secular inquiry is the best way to understand the world."